 I have applied, but I had not held the required funds for 28 days before I applied

-You must have held the required money in your bank account for a consecutive 28 day period BEFOREyou submit your online immigration application.
-Although you are allowed a further 2 days, 15 working days or 45 working days (depending on how you submitted your application) to provide your supporting documents, the Home Office will not count any money held after the date you submitted your online immigration application.
+You must have held the required money in your bank account for a consecutive 28 day period BEFORE you submit your online immigration application.
+Although you are allowed 45 working days to attend your appointment, the Home Office will not count any money held after the date you submitted your online immigration application.

 How do I know what date I submitted my online immigration application?

 It is the date when you paid the application fee.